BhavyaManvar/PortStorm/README.md

 ### ⚠️ Work in Progress

 There has updaing in features like
-                                  GUI for main screen
+                                  GUI for main screen,
-                                  update for only open port or all ports and so on....
+                                  update for only open port or all ports, and so on....